 More information about the joint major requirements is outlined in the academic course catalog.

-More information about the concentration requirements is outlined in the academic course catalog.
+More information about the requirements for the concentrations is outlined in the academic course catalog.